lcappuccio/filtering-ads-with-linux/README.md

 See the included postman collection, additional endpoints can be added by:

-1. Extend `org.systemexception.adtrap.logarchiver.service.DataService`
+1. Extend `org.systemexception.adtrap.service.DataService`
-2. Implement method in `org.systemexception.adtrap.logarchiver.service.MySqlDataService`
+2. Implement method in `org.systemexception.adtrap.service.MySqlDataService`
-3. Add REST endpoint in `org.systemexception.adtrap.logarchiver.controller.RestController`
+3. Add REST endpoint in `org.systemexception.adtrap.controller.RestController`
 4. Extend tests accordingly

 To transform new endpoints to fancy charts: